joakim/calendar/README.md

 #### Why 8 "months" and 9-day "weeks"?

 To answer this, one should first answer the question "Why 12 months and 7-day weeks?", the common division of the year in many calendars.
 The first calendars were lunar calendars, tracking the easily observed phases of the Moon.
-A lunar phase is roughly seven days (7.38 on average), a full cycle just under 30 days (29.53 on average).
+A full lunar cycle is just under 30 days, 29.53 days on average.
 Over time, our attention turned to the stars, and our understanding of astronomy grew.
 Eventually, agriculture and trade brought the need for a calendar that tracked the seasons.
-The Egyptian calendar was the first to abandon the lunar cycle and instead focus on Earth's cycle around the Sun.
+The Egyptian solar calendar was the first to abandon the lunar cycle and instead focus on Earth's cycle around the Sun.
 Still, it divided the solar year into 12 months of 30 days – maybe to ease the transition from the lunar calendar it replaced?
-The 7-day week may likewise be explained by the lunar phases, or maybe by the five visible planets in the night sky plus the Sun and the Moon?
+The 7-day week is harder to explain.
+Maybe the number 7 held a special significance to ancient people, or maybe it represented the 7 visible celestial bodies (including the Sun and the Moon)?

 Being strictly a solar calendar, this calendar does not attempt to unify the Moon's cycle around Earth with Earth's cycle around the Sun.
-By not being tied to such constraints, it is free to devise new divisions of the year, attaining benefits not found in traditional calendars.
-Most importantly, 8 "months" enables the 9-day "week" of 3 * 3 days, a very flexible and powerful construct.
+By not being tied to such constraints, it is free to devise new divisions of the year, leading to benefits not found in traditional calendars.
+Most importantly, having 8 "months" enables the 9-day "week" of 3 * 3 days, a very flexible and powerful construct.

-## What it's not
+## What it is not

 #### This calendar does not attempt to: